kubeflow/website/content/docs/pipelines/sdk/component-development.md

 # Defining and parsing the command-line arguments
 parser = argparse.ArgumentParser(description='My program description')
-parser.add_argument('--input1-path', type=str, help='Path of the local file or GCS blob containing the Input 1 data.') parser.add_argument('--param1', type=int, default=100, help='Parameter 1.')
+parser.add_argument('--input1-path', type=str, help='Path of the local file containing the Input 1 data.') # Paths should be passed in, not hardcoded parser.add_argument('--param1', type=int, default=100, help='Parameter 1.')
-parser.add_argument('--output1-path', type=str, help='Path of the local file or GCS blob where the Output 1 data should be written.') parser.add_argument('--output1-path-file', type=str, help='Path of the local file where the Output 1 URI data should be written.') args = parser.parse_args()
+parser.add_argument('--output1-path', type=str, help='Path of the local file where the Output 1 data should be written.') # Paths should be passed in, not hardcoded args = parser.parse_args()

-gfile.MakeDirs(os.path.dirname(args.output1_path))
-# Opening the input/output files and performing the actual work
+# Creating the directory where the output file will be created (the directory may or may not exist).
+Path(args.output1_path).parent.mkdir(parents=True, exist_ok=True)

+with open(args.input1_path, 'r') as input1_file:
-with gfile.Open(args.input1_path, 'r') as input1_file, gfile.Open(args.output1_path, 'w') as output1_file:
+    with open(args.output1_path, 'w') as output1_file:
         do_work(input1_file, output1_file, args.param1)

-# Writing args.output1_path to a file so that it will be passed to downstream tasks
-Path(args.output1_path_file).parent.mkdir(parents=True, exist_ok=True)
-Path(args.output1_path_file).write_text(args.output1_path)
 ```

 The command line invocation of this program is:

 ```
-python3 program.py --input1-path <URI to Input 1 data> \
+python3 program.py --input1-path <local file path to Input 1 data> \
-                   --param1 <value of Param1 input> --output1-path <URI for Output 1 data> \
+                   --param1 <value of Param1 input> \
-                   --output1-path-file <local file path for the Output 1 URI>
+                   --output1-path <local file path for the Output 1 data>
 ```

-You need to pass the `URI for Output 1 data` forward so that the downstream
-steps can access the UI.
-The program write the URI to a local file and tells the
-system to grab it and expose it as an output.
-You should avoid hard-coding any
-paths, so the program receives the path to the local file path through the
-`--output1-path-file` command-line argument.

 ## Writing a Dockerfile to containerize your application